lpkyrius/audio-transcription/README.md

 2. Rename your file to original.m4a
 3. Run the transcription script:
 `python transcript-audio.py`
-4. Check the console output for the transcribed text.
+4. Check in the audio folder for the transcribed file text named as YYYYMMDDmmss.txt.

 ## Troubleshooting